 Highlights: Coastal views at Ruby Beach; moss-covered trees in Olympic National Forest and Hoh Rain Forest; scenic drive through Hurricane Ridge; lakeside trails at Lake Crescent

-Whether you’re from Seattle, Portland, or another big city on the West Coast, Olympic National Park is a serene getaway in the great outdoors that isn’t too far away from home.
+Whether you’re traveling with a Seattle charter bus, a Portland bus rental, or from another big city on the West Coast, Olympic National Park is a serene getaway in the great outdoors that isn’t too far away from home.
 The park’s landscape spans several ecosystems, including towering snow-capped mountain peaks, coastal tidal basins and beaches, and temperate rainforests.
 With one of the most diverse ecosystems on the West Coast, Olympic National Park is truly a natural gem.
 Its unique climate makes picking the best time to visit a bit difficult, as the weather is often unpredictable.
 Although summer usually brings bigger crowds, you’re more likely to have clear skies and comfortable temperatures.

 The park covers over 1,400 square miles of land, so your group will need to be selective with where you plan to explore if you’ll be here for a short time.
 Hiking the short trail to Ruby Beach, walking through the Hall of Moss in Hoh Rain Forest, and taking on Hurricane Hill Trail at Hurricane Ridge should be at the top of any outdoorsy group’s must-do list.
 If you have any travelers with mobility concerns, Cirque Rim Trail and Big Meadow Trail in Hurricane Ridge are paved and easily accessible.

-Charter bus parking tip: Depending on where your group is headed in Olympic, you’ll likely have to ask your bus driver to park in several locations as you move from site to site.
+Charter bus parking tip: Depending on where your group is headed in Olympic, whether you have a Portland bus or a bus from another city, you’ll likely have to ask your bus driver to park in several locations as you move from site to site.
 You’ll find a parking lot at each visitor center throughout the park.

 5. Mount Rainier National Park